Valentine: Nigerian celebrities who tensioned fans with loved-up moments

 4. Stephanie Coker

-The media personality peoved that not only men can go over and beyond with Valentine gifts.
+The media personality proved that not only men can go over and beyond with Valentine gifts.

-Stephanie got her man an expensive designer watch after she had earlier showed off her flowers.
+Stephanie got her man an expensive designer watch after she had earlier shown off her flowers.

 5. Nkechi Blessing